Kizomba Harmony Presents… the Best All-Around Dancer Competition!

 - The final phase consists of competitors competing in Kizomba, Urban, Semba, and Afro

-- Each phase consists of 2 minute heats to be described in further detail in Category overview section.
+- Each phase consists of 2 minute heats (except for the Afro portion which will be 1 minute) to be described in further detail in the Category overview section.

 - Competitors will draw their partner for the category 15 minutes prior to competition and will have 15 minutes to get acquainted and practice prior to competing.